SeppiaBrilla/University-notes/Cognition and Neuroscience/Neurons.md

 ### More on synapses

-Depending on who is receiving or giving the information, a neuron can be Post synaptic (receiving) or Pre synaptinc (giving).
+Depending on who is receiving or giving the information, a neuron can be Post synaptic (receiving) or Presynaptic (giving).
 The narrow space separating the presynaptic and postsynaptic cell is called Synaptic cleft.
 Type of synapses:
 - __Axosomatic__: synapses that are made onto the soma or cell body of a neuron.
 - __Axodendritic__: synapses that one neuron makes onto the dendrite of another neuron.
 The most common type.